qalle2/nes-kallepaint/README.md

 # Kalle Paint
+*Note: This project has been moved to [Codeberg](https://codeberg.org/qalle/nes-qalle-paint).
+This version will no longer be updated.*

 A paint program for the [NES](https://en.wikipedia.org/wiki/Nintendo_Entertainment_System).
 Also known as Qalle Paint.
 Tested on FCEUX and Mednafen.

 Screenshots (the last one is from *Doom* by id Software):